The central protagonist, Lucius is the son of Lucifer.

 Lucius' private tutor.

-The detective trying to solve the mystery of Dante Manor
+The detective trying to solve the mystery of Dante Manor.
+From the second game onward he serves as Lucius' caretaker.

-- The Dragon: He serves as Lucius' helper in the sequel.
+- The Dragon: He serves as Lucius' helper from the second game onward.

 - Nice Job Breaking It, Hero!: In one of the endings the detective shoots Charles right as he is about to kill his son.
 Nice job saving the Anti-Christ.